frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/SwerveBase/dtTopLayout1.gif" style="width:100%">
       <figcaption>4.
 Create the top layout sketch by using the bottom mate connector on the vertical line of the side layout.
-Utilizing auto-generated mate connectors for sketch planes is a very useful tool to have.</figcaption>
+Utilizing auto-generated mate connectors for sketch planes is a very useful tool to have.
+Press the “Top” button on the view cube to get a top view.</figcaption>
     </figure>
   </div>